cpressler/traefik-demo-with-app/README.md

 Required
 1) API Key to your DNS server or AUTH Token
-2) acme.json in 644 mode. in bash terminal  touch acme.json ; chmod 600 acme.json
+2) acme.json in 644 mode.
+To create one in bash terminal % touch acme.json ; chmod 600 acme.json
 3) external docker network   **docker network create traefik-net** should return a hash when done

 ### Testing this locally
 add your hostnames to you local /etc/hosts
 127.0.0.1        monitor.yourdomainname.com example.yourdomainname.com